lrgresearch/gpaw-tools/installation.md

     wget https://github.com/lrgresearch/gpaw-tools/archive/refs/heads/main.zip
     unzip main.zip

 All files will be extracted to a folder called `gpaw-tools-main`.
-We need to make some files executable, and add this folder to `~/.bashrc` file to system-wide reach.
+We need to make this folder to `~/.bashrc` file to system-wide reach.

-    cd gpaw-tools-main/
-    chmod +x gg.py gpawsolve.py
     nano ~/.bashrc

 Add the following line at the end of your ``~/.bashrc`` file.